Good Luck (band)

 Good Luck is a pop-punk band from Bloomington, Indiana.
 The band is composed of three members: Ginger Alford, Matt Tobey and Mike Harpring.
 The band released two studio albums, Into Lake Griffy in 2008 and Without Hesitation in 2011, along with an EP in 2010.
 The band was no longer actively touring or producing new music, although the band's social media pages are maintained and updated with occasional performances and information on other projects worked on by band members.

-However in 2024, they reformed and in 2025 they announced their third studio album, Big Dreams, Mister.
+However in 2024, they reformed and released their third studio album, Big Dreams, Mister, the following year.

 History

 Formation

 The band grew out of the folk-punk scene in Bloomington, IN.
 The band discovered their name on the front steps of a fraternity house in Bloomington, from the phrase 'Good Luck Riders,' in reference to the Little 500, an annual bike race at Indiana University.
 Band member Ginger Alford has described the name as giving off "a good clear message.”

 According to writer David Anthony of The A.V.
 Club, the Good Luck developed a different sound than many other folk-punk bands in the area:"While many Bloomington bands were excelling in acoustic guitars and ramshackle recordings, Good Luck felt like a maturation of that movement, bringing in a technical ability that superseded its peers but didn’t take away from its ability to make fans feel at home in its songs."